-A classification and compensation plan may be developed by the Personnel Board.
+A classification and compensation r tans A classification and compensation plan may be developed by the Personnel Board.
 At a minimum, the Personnel Board shall develop and update a Wage & Salary Scale on an annual basis.
 The Wage & Salary Scale is attached to and made a part of this section without inclusion herein and is subject to approval by Annual Town Meeting pursuant to the Personnel By-law.